 How would you like to serve this amazing dessert at your next gathering?
 It will take just twenty-five minutes of your time.
 At the most.
 And if you are really pressed for time, it can be even quicker.
 Just use frozen cherries instead of the fresh ones.
 No pitting required in that case.

 Since we are able to enjoy fresh organic cherries at this time of year, I’ve opted to share this fresh version with you.
-You’ll need to use a cherry pitter to remove the pits and maintain the shape of each cherry.
+You’ll need to use a handy cherry pitter to remove the pits and maintain the shape of each cherry.
 Looks a bit messy, right?
 I totally agree but it really is worth the effort.

 But if that doesn’t work for you, try making this with frozen pitted cherries as indicated in the original Michael Symon Food Network recipe.